 Smart leak detection devices can now monitor use, detect anomalies and alert homeowners of potential leaks.
 Some devices can even shut off water when abnormal use is detected, preventing or minimizing water damage in properties.
-A key benefit to water agencies water savings that accrues from these proactive programs.
-Recent studies of leak deter numerous water agencies show a reduction in water use of 9% to 18%.
-In those studie customers find leaks.
+A key benefit to water agencies is the water savings that accrues from these proactive programs.
+Recent studies of leak detection device programs by numerous water agencies show a reduction in water use of 9% to 18%.
+In those studies, approximately 70% of customers find leaks.